Shoe Dog Book Review

 You may believe some people and companies are just lucky, but as Phil highlights “the harder you work, the better your Tao” which refers to luck – in essence, it is important to push boundaries and never give up (despite any difficulties you encounter along the way).
 Instead, Phil believes you can simply choose to change your route – this is not giving up because you haven’t actually stopped!

-Key points
+Key points about Shoe Dog

 Long Lasting Relationships

-Together, harnessing the electrifying power of a bold vision and a shared belief in the redemptive, transformative power of sports, they created a brand, and a culture, that changed everything.
+Together, harnessing the electrifying power of a bold vision and a shared belief in the redemptive, transformative power of sports, they created a brand and a culture that changed everything.

 Also, it was a colleague of Phil’s who suggested the name ‘Nike’ when rebranding from Blue Ribbon (Nike’s former brand name).
-Whilst Phil was apprehensive of the name, he acknowledged and appreciated the fact it referred to the Greek Goddess of Victory, which of course was appropriate.
+Whilst Phil was apprehensive of the name, he acknowledged and appreciated the fact that it referred to the Greek Goddess of Victory, which, of course, was appropriate.
 At this time, the brand was performing phenomenally, with countless endorsements from sports stars.
 Phil took a chance and believed in his colleague; the same storyline applied to the Swoosh – now recognised in every corner of the globe!

 It Is Never Smooth Sailing

-In his book, Phil does not shy away from the difficult times and is very transparent – not only about the early days of his business journey, but also the negative press which the company faced in more recent years.
+In his book, Phil does not shy away from the difficult times and is very transparent – not only about the early days of his business journey but also about the negative press the company faced in more recent years.
 For example, Nike received relentless negative press about the so-called sweatshop controversy.
 Whilst the company reacted emotionally, there was the acknowledgement that they must do better – something Phil did not want to shy away from.

 Thus, despite these difficulties, it led to some positive changes.
-The ‘Girl Effect’, founded by the Nike Foundation in 2004, was a concerted effort to break generational cycles of poverty whilst building stronger communities across the globe.
+The ‘Girl Effect’, founded by the Nike Foundation in 2004, was a concerted effort to break generational cycles of poverty while building stronger communities across the globe.

 Nike in 2021!

 ‘Community’ is a predominant foundation of the Nike brand.
 This was not only illustrated in Phil’s memoir, but also in their response to COVID-19 – Nike is donating over $15 million to COVID-19 response efforts.
-Phil has also made a total of $10 million in personal donations to organisations within Oregon – the home of Nike.
+Phil has also made a total of $10 million in personal donations to organisations within Oregon, the home of Nike.

-Nike also released a statement “If you ever dreamed of playing for millions around the world, now is your chance.
+Nike also released a statement, “If you ever dreamed of playing for millions around the world, now is your chance.
 Play inside, play for the world.

 Additionally, through their activity-tracking smartphone apps (Nike Training Club and Nike Run Club), countless people have shared their stats across social media, all of which are promoted on their social media platforms – a key activity which has brought people together in such an uncertain time.
 Nike has been a shining example of quick, yet appropriate, brand activity.